Cybvr/JujuZero/Product Guide.md

-JujuAGI Product Guide
+Juju Product Guide

 1. Introduction
-Welcome to JujuAGI, your all-in-one platform for file conversion, editing tasks, and AI-powered branding and marketing project management.
+Welcome to Juju, your all-in-one platform for file conversion, editing tasks, and AI-powered branding and marketing project management.
 This guide will walk you through our platform's features, benefits, and how to get started.

 2. Product Overview
-JujuAGI is a web-based platform offering a suite of file conversion and editing tools, as well as AI-assisted branding and marketing project management.
+Juju is a web-based platform offering a suite of file conversion and editing tools, as well as AI-assisted branding and marketing project management.
 Our services include:
 - PDF tools (conversion, merging, splitting)
 - Image editing (resizing, format conversion, background removal)
 - Text tools (case conversion, word count, grammar checking)